 The previous season, the Irish went on to rewrite the record books during their 2009 BIG EAST Championship-winning campaign: runs (2nd - 310), doubles (3rd - 90), home runs (1st - 66), RBI (1st - 282), total bases (1st - 748), slugging pct.
 (1st - .501), walks (1st - 152), on-base pct.
 (2nd - .371) and complete games (3rd - 46).

 Dating back to Ganeff's first season on the Notre Dame coaching staff, the 2002 team set school marks for runs (318) and home runs (54); the 2003 team posted the highest fielding percentage in school history (.974); the 2004 group logged a program-best 52 complete games and 22 double plays, and the 2005 squad set marks for strikeouts (547) and strikeouts per seven innings (8.74).

 Prior to the 2006 season, Ganeff was promoted to the first assistant position with the Irish.
 The shift paid off well for all parties involved - Ganeff would assume full control of the team during the first three weeks of the season and led the team to a 7-6 record while head coach Deanna Gumpf was on maternity leave.

-Ganeff completed her Notre Dame career by earning all-BIG EAST and all-NFCA Mideast Region honors in 1999.
+Ganeff completed her Notre Dame career by earning all-BIG EAST and all-NFCA Mideast Region honors as a senior in 1999.
 She hit a career-high seven home runs in her final season while snagging out 16 attempted steals from behind the plate.